dano602/coursera-data-cleaning-week4-assignment/README.md

 **load.data.subset**

-Load subset of the full 'UCI HAR Dataset'.
+The function loads a subset of the full 'UCI HAR Dataset' (i.e. "train" and "test" subsets).

 * The function loads a subset of the full data set.
 The steps are:
 ** load features table selecting only the std/mean columns